Understanding How Dogs Think and Learn?

 I would also recommend purchasing my leads, for two reasons.
 Firstly, the length, 5 feet 8 inches which are the perfect length for working with and training most dogs.
 The majority of the leads are too short and uncomfortable.
 Secondly, if you do not believe it is the most comfortable lead you have ever purchased (it is made of cushion web) then I will refund you in full less postage.
 Most leads are far too short to work effectively and in many cases actually, cause the dog to pull. see (6) Walking to Heel

 I think it is telling how effective my methods really are.
-Just type in Walking to Heel or Lead or Pulling on the Lead into Google in both I am first.
-That is simply because there are more people reading my articles like many other terms like Recall Training, Bowl Guarding, Possession Aggression Resource Guarding or Fearful Nervous Dogs I am first.
+Just type in Recall Training, Walking to Heel or Lead or Pulling on the Lead into Google I am first on all three after the overview that Google has slotted in recently.
+That is simply because there are more people reading my articles like many other terms like Bowl Guarding, Possession Aggression Resource Guarding or Fearful Nervous Dogs I am first.
 See (7) My Google Position.

 How my techniques work is to realign your dog to the fact that you control all the vital resources in its life.
 In my jingler instructions, you are actually saying this is my bone/treat, I am prepared to share it, but only when I give you permission”.
 You are actually training control of one of the greatest resources of all FOOD.
 Permission around everything you wish to control is the key to working and training dogs successfully.